 Camping in Japan is a popular leisure activity for both residents and tourists.
 With many forests and a long coastline, you can easily find beautiful places to pitch a tent.
 In fact, the country has about 3,000 campsites, including some just outside Tokyo.

-If roughing it at campgrounds isn't your style, places such as Hoshinoya Fuji near Mount Fuji offer "glamping"—glamorous camping that offers luxury tents (more like cabins) and none of the inconveniences of traditional camping.
+If roughing it at campgrounds isn't your style, places such as Hoshinoya Fuji, a stylish outdoor site near Mount Fuji, offers "glamping"—glamorous camping that with luxury tents (more like cabins) and none of the inconveniences of traditional camping.

-Like North American campgrounds, most of the auto camp-jos in Japan offer showers, restrooms, sewer, electricity, and water.
-Some even have hot springs, tennis courts, dog runs, fishing areas, and children's playgrounds.
+Most of the campsites in Japan offer showers, restrooms, outlets for electricity, and water.
+Some even have hot springs, tennis courts, dog parks, fishing areas, and children's playgrounds.
 In case you forgot something, many campgrounds also feature a variety of camping gear to buy or rent.